-The importance of creating common procedures and approaches for information exchange in а participatory matter among all the parts involved, is fundamental to be able to compare and give coherence and continuity to the maritime spatial planning plans through administrative borders.
+The importance of creating common procedures and approaches information exchange а participatory matter among all the parts involved, is fundamental to be able to compare and give coherence and continuity to the maritime spatial planning plans through administrative borders.
 This case study, performed in these islands, represents a good practice that can be adopted in the Macaronesia region.
 Furthermore, it includes a potential cooperation in which Areas Beyond National Jurisdiction might be considered.